 Ultra-processed food consumption was associated with younger age, lower income, lower education level, living alone, higher body mass index and lower activity level.
 The study was published in JAMA Internal Medicine.

 The same authors published a 2018 study that found people who increased their daily intake of ultra-processed food by 10% increased their risk of developing overall cancer by 12% and breast cancer by 11%.
 While the study didn't identify the exact reason why ultra-processed foods causes a higher risk of cancer, researchers did have several theories.

 One theory is that the foods contain high levels of salt, sugar and fat.
 Those ingredients have been linked to obesity, which can also lead to a greater risk of cancer.
 A second theory is that some ultra-processed foods contain certain additives that have carcinogenic properties.
 For instance, titanium dioxide is used as a whitening agent or in food packaging to improve food's texture.
 Studies have shown that the additive could cause lesions on the colon or gastrointestinal inflammation.

 Also, another theory is high temperatures used to process the food can create newly formed contaminants.
 Finally, BPA (Bisphenol A) is commonly used in food packaging and can leech into the food.

-While further studies are needed to know the exact reasons why ultra-processed foods can lead to a higher risk of cancer and a higher risk of early death, it's safe to say that the consequences of eating them outweigh the benefits.
+While further studies are needed to know the exact reasons why ultra-processed foods can have such an impact on health, it's safe to say that the consequences of eating them outweigh the benefits.

 Editor's note: This file has been updated since it was originally published in March 2016.